How does a 50% raise sound to you?

-Want more reasons to provide great customer care with you customer follow up system?
+Want more reasons to provide great customer care with your customer follow-up system?

-82% of customers have left a company before because of a bad customer service experience (source: RightNow).
-Wow, that is a huge number.
-Good customer service is a big deal, isn’t it?
+82% of customers have left a company before because of a bad customer service experience.

-So, the next time you call a customer don’t say you are “just checking in to see how everything is going.”
-Instead, you are calling to see if they have any questions on using the product they ordered from you or letting them know about a great promotion you are running.
+So, the next time you call a customer, don’t say you are “just checking in to see how everything is going.”
+Instead, you are calling to see if they have any questions about using the product they ordered from you or letting them know about a great promotion you are running.

 Here is the 2+2+2 customer follow up system by Belinda Ellsworth.

 The 2-day contact is for thanking your new customer.

 The purpose of this contact is all about thanking them for their order and letting them know when it will arrive.

 This is a quick contact that can sometimes lead to more.

 If, and only if, your customer starts talking about another product of yours or more friends that might be interested, you can turn this call into more sales, a booking, or even a new recruit.

 Remember the purpose of the contact, though.